 Pick Proper Footwear

 Sturdy, supportive footwear will protect your feet and ankles from injury, but going overboard with more shoe than you need may result in exhaustion and injury.
 For most days, light, low-top hiking or running shoes provide support without being too heavy.
-It is tempting to go for bigger boots, but they take longer to break in, and take pack for an overnight trip, you’ll probably be happier in lighter, more flexible shoes.
+It is tempting to go for bigger boots, but they take longer to break-in, and take the pack for an overnight trip, you’ll probably be happier in lighter, more flexible shoes.
 Also, don’t forget quality socks.
 Wicking, non-cotton socks will help protect against blisters as the miles go by.

 Don’t Forget the Extras

 Sunglasses and a sun hat can make all the difference in how a hike feels.
 A quality pair of sunglasses will protect your eyes from burn and strain, and a wide-brimmed hat makes for even better face and neck protection than sunscreen alone.
 Trekking poles make a big difference when hiking uneven terrain.
 They help take the strain off your legs going up and downhill.
 Binoculars can exponentially increase the experience, particularly if you are a bird watcher or curious about what’s over the next hill.
-With binoculars, you can see to places you may not be able to reach.

 Keep Safety In Mind